 Bitcoins are the talk of the town, not only the elite investment bankers or the imperious B-school graduates but also Homemakers, local shop owners, and young college kids who know a lot about the mystic cryptocurrency.

 The lure of making quick money sitting on a couch in a dungeon hole is a fantasy.
-Not to mention, how quickly the investment of Bitcoin millionaires is souring is a thing to envy.
+Not to mention, how quickly the investment of Bitcoin millionaires was souring is a thing to envy.

-Bitcoins are the most explosive and debatable topic currently.
+Bitcoins are the most explosive and debatable topic.

-I read a top shared post yesterday on Facebook, it said " The only advice I would give to my 18-year-old self, seven years back, was to stop wasting the Rs.
-500 pocket money and start investing in Bitcoins".
+I read a top shared post back in 2017 on Facebook, it said ” The only advice I would give to my 18-year-old self, seven years back, was to stop wasting the Rs.
+500 pocket money and start investing in Bitcoins”.

 Popular Stats Bitcoins

-The enticement is real, it is tempting, it can make huge money for you, but should you invest?
+The enticement is real, tempting, and can make huge money for you, but should you invest?

-Let's find out some answers, but if you are not familiar with Bitcoins here is a concise article to understand all the basics of Bitcoins.
+Let’s find some answers, but if you are not familiar with Bitcoins, here is a detailed article to understand all the basics of Bitcoins.